FAQ for international shipments

 If your international postal postal item is held by a Customs authority, please contact directly the Customs unit that performs customs formalities at that office of international postal exchange where your postal item is located.

-Uninsured category includes:
+The ordinary category includes:

 • postcards;